We run development programmes across Africa and South Asia to support poor and vulnerable people to get a better deal from trade.

 That’s why we help the most vulnerable people to have a stronger voice, improve their production, and increase their incomes – so they can have a better future.

 We support small-scale farmers, producers and workers to build collective voice and power by organising into effective representative organisations, and provide them with the skills and knowledge they need to exert more power and influence within their trading relationships.

 At the same time we work to develop fairer supply chains by addressing inefficiencies, challenging unfair practices and facilitating dialogue and a sense of shared responsibility between key players across the whole chain.

 We seek to ensure that no-one is left behind by analysing and addressing vulnerabilities that entrench poverty and exclusion within specific population groups, such as women, disabled people, youth, and specific caste identities in the South Asian context.

-All of our work to transform trade centres around two key themes: championing women in trade and trade that doesn’t cost the earth.
+Our work to transform trade focuses on two key themes: championing women in trade and trade that doesn’t cost the earth.